All Roads Lead to Glasgow for COP26

 - +313% new international authors entered the conversation about COP26

 - There was a 425% uplift in mentions of Scotland and Glasgow

 - “COP26 in Glasgow” was a top trending topic at 4 points over the 4-month period

-- 51% of content was generated via the US, 20% via the UK, 5% via Australia and 2% Canada
+- 51% of content was generated by the USA, 20% by the UK, 5% by Australia and 2% Canada

 - 6% more males were involved in the conversation, however the topics discussed were very gender neutral